You can read about our approach to sustainability below or you can download our 2020 Sustainability Report here.

 Calisen’s carbon emissions and energy use fell in 2020 as meter installation activity was curtailed by COVID-19-related restrictions and this was the primary driver of the change in energy intensity over the year.
 The Group closed three depots and reporting centres within the Lowri Beck business which also reduced energy use relating to buildings and transport.

-Over the course of 2020 Calisen also decided to improve its environmental disclosure, in keeping with the longstanding ISO 14001 certifications of the operational businesses.
-Further details on its plans to comply with the recommendations of the Task Force on Climate-related Financial Disclosures (“TCFD”) standards are set out later in this section.
+Over the course of 2020 Calisen also decided to improve its environmental disclosure, in keeping with the longstanding ISO 14001 certifications of Calvin Capital and Lowri Beck.
+Further details on its plans to comply with the recommendations of the Task Force on Climate-related Financial Disclosures (“TCFD”) standards are set out below.

 Smart meters – lifetime carbon savings